 The market starts off around 07:00 and winds down from 16:00 onwards on both Saturdays and Sundays.
 It’s far less congested than the better known walking streets and you’ll see a much higher proportion of locals to tourists.

-You’ll find it along the northern section of Bumrung Rat Road running behind Prince Royal’s College — hence the name Lang Prince, which means in Thai ‘behind Prince’ — between Kaew Narawat and Rattanakosin Roads (see our city map here).
+You’ll find it along the northern section of Bumrung Rat Road running behind Prince Royal’s College — hence the name Lang Prince, which means in Thai ‘behind Prince’ — between Kaew Narawat and Rattanakosin Roads.
 It spreads down Rattanakosin Road almost as far as the Rama 9 Bridge.

 By Mark Ord.